 If your child needs a furlough or exit for any reason, contact the office of the Gifted and Talented Coordinator, Samantha Preece (email@example.com).

 At the time of withdrawal, parents should request that all Gifted and Talented records are sent with the student’s other records.
 Students transferring from another school district go through the same G/T process (profile matrix completion and committee approval) as students that are fully tested in the district.
-If incomplete information is received from the student’s school district, it is possible that the student will need to complete a portion or all of the testing given to in-district students.
-Parent permission will be necessary to complete and testing and/or placement in the G/T program.
+If incomplete information is received from the student’s school district, it is possible that the student will need to complete a portion, or all, of the testing given to in-district students.
+Parent permission will be necessary to complete any testing and/or placement in the G/T program.